-The work reviewed in this paper was done in collaboration with Javier Portilla, Jeremy Freeman, Corey Ziemba, and David Heeger, whose many contributions we gratefully acknowledge.
-This work was supported by a grant from the National Institutes of Health (R01 EY022428) and by the Howard Hughes Medical Institute.
+The work reviewed in this paper was done in collaboration with Javier Portilla, Jeremy Freeman, Corey Ziemba, Michael Landy, and David Heeger, whose many contributions we gratefully acknowledge.
+This work was supported by a grant from the NIH (R01 EY022428), and by the Howard Hughes Medical Institute.